shashankrajput/SGDo/README.md

 # SGDo
-Numerical verification of convergence rates of SGDo
+Numerical verification of convergence rates of SGDo.

+Use python 2.7 to run